slatedocs/slate/source/index.html.md

 # Webhooks

 A webhook is an endpoint on your server that receives requests from Filmmakers, notifying you about events for actor profiles such as a profile edit.
 This requires a new endpoint on your server such as <https://www.example.com/webhooks/filmmakers> which should be publicly accessible and allow unauthenticated POST requests.
+Note that HTTPS URLs are required for all webhook endpoints.

 **Read the event data**